Skip to content

 Key Takeaway: Use let for immutable bindings (default in F#).
 Shadowing creates new bindings; it doesn't mutate existing values.

 Why It Matters: Immutability by default prevents many concurrency bugs, as immutable data can be safely shared across threads without locks.
-F#’s compiler-enforced immutability makes concurrent code safer than C# or Java equivalents without sacrificing .NET interoperability.
+F#'s compiler-enforced immutability makes concurrent code safer than C# or Java equivalents without sacrificing .NET interoperability.
+Production systems benefit from elimination of the entire category of "race conditions on shared state" bugs, reducing incident rates in concurrent microservices and improving reasoning about code correctness during code review.

 Example 3: Type Inference